Deterministic evolution of gauge fields through a singularity: Extension of the proof to generic electromagnetic fields

 In the most generic situation, the electromagnetic field has all three components.
-The Hamiltonian constraint is given by Eq.~\eqref{H3d}.
-In this case as well, we can identify a conserved quantity (\textit{i.e.}, one that is first-class w.r.t.~the Hamiltonian constraint):
+The Hamiltonian constraint is given by \cref{H3d}.
+In this case as well, we can identify a conserved quantity (\textit{i.e.}, one that is first class with respect to the Hamiltonian constraint):

-This can be readily proven by observing that $\mathcal{H}[N]$ depends on the electromagnetic variables only though the six terms $(E^a)^2+(A_a)^2$ and $M_a$ (the latter defined in Eq.~\eqref{DefinizioneVettoreM}), and each of these terms commutes separately with $H^{3D}_{HO}$.
+This can be readily proven by observing that $\mathcal{H}[N]$ depends on the electromagnetic variables only though the six terms $(E^a)^2+(A_a)^2$ and $M_a$ (the latter defined in \cref{DefinizioneVettoreM}), and each of these terms commutes separately with $H^{3D}_{HO}$.
 These six terms correspond to the conserved quantities of a three-dimensional Harmonic oscillator, namely, three ``energies'' and three components of the angular momentum.
 Hence, we can associate a constant of motion $\varepsilon_{3D}$ to $H^{3D}_{HO}$.
 It is important to notice that, although this quantity is not explicitly present in \eqref{H3d}, it establishes bounds on the possible values of the electromagnetic field and momenta:

-We now demonstrate that, with the inclusion of a scalar field, as discussed in Paragraph \ref{subsec:quiescence} of Section \ref{uniansatz}, the conditions for quiescence are still satisfied, even without the one-dimensional \textit{ansatz} for the electromagnetic field.

-As mentioned before, the relevant Hamiltonian constraint in this scenario is given by Eq.~\eqref{H3d}, to which we add a scalar field (referred to as $x^3$) without mass nor potential terms:

-where $k_3$ represents the conjugate momentum to $x^3$.
-Since the electromagnetic variables only appear in the potential term $U(x,A,E)$, the removal of the one-dimensional \textit{ansatz} does not affect the results obtained in Paragraph \ref{subsec:quiescence} of Section \ref{uniansatz}: during a Kasner epoch, the metric components $q_a$ progressively decrease in time, along with any polynomial quantity derived from them.
+We now demonstrate that the conditions for quiescence are still satisfied, even without the one-dimensional \textit{ansatz} for the electromagnetic field.
+As mentioned before, the relevant Hamiltonian constraint in this scenario is given by \cref{H3d}.
+Since the electromagnetic variables only appear in the potential term $U(x,A,E)$, the removal of the one-dimensional \textit{ansatz} does not affect the results obtained in \cref{subsec:quiescence}: during a Kasner epoch, the metric components $q_a$ progressively decrease in time, along with any polynomial quantity derived from them.
 However, in the absence of the one-dimensional \textit{ansatz}, the potential $U$ acquires two additional terms (see Eqs.~\eqref{BIXpot} and \eqref{VandWpots}), one of which is not even polynomial in $q_a$.
 Consequently, they need separate discussion.